Mangelia androyensis

 Mangelia androyensis is a species of sea snail, a marine gastropod mollusk in the family Mangeliidae.

 Description

 The length of the shell attains 7.5 mm, its shape holding a spiral cone tip and a hollow bottom.
+It has subtle spiral threads and varices giving it a sort of 'grid' or 'threaded' pattern.
+It has an aperture and a thick outer lip.

 Distribution

 This species occurs in the Indian Ocean off Madagascar.